javajosh/simpatico/kata/java/readme.md

    1. `vim MyClass.java`
    2. `javac MyClass.java && java MyClass`

+Running vanilla java in IntelliJ is suprisingly tricky.
+In the end, you need to make a distinct module for 'vanilla' that doesn't overlap with other modules.

 ## Debugging Java
 Usually I just depend on IntelliJ to "do the right thing".
 However this [excellent write up](https://mostlynerdless.de/blog/2023/10/03/level-up-your-java-debugging-skills-with-on-demand-debugging/) highlights some valuable tips and tricks for working with the debugger.
 My favorite subcommand is `java "-agentlib:jdwp=help"`